Mando619/Password-generator/README.md

 I WANT to randomly generate a password that meets certain criteria SO THAT I can create a strong password that provides greater security

+This was created using JavaScript, to ipliment a users random password to be generated.

 ## Introduction